Snow Removal and Maintenance of Parking, Plaza and Stadium Expansion Joints

 - Never plow with the length of the blade parallel to the joint.
 Either plow down the length of the joint with the length of the blade perpendicular to the joint or plow across the joint with the blade at an oblique angle to the joint.

-- If possible, it is wise for owner’s include in snow plowing contracts that the snow plowing contractor is responsible for any damage to the expansion joint caused by plowing not in accordance with the recommendations herein and for any expenses that may be incurred in repairs as a result of voiding the expansion joint warranty.”
+- If possible, it is wise for owners to include in snow plowing contracts that the snow plowing contractor is responsible for any damage to the expansion joint caused by plowing not in accordance with the recommendations herein and for any expenses that may be incurred in repairs as a result of voiding the expansion joint warranty.”

 “Rubber-Tipped snow plow blades–nice idea but it’ll never happen,” is a frequent comment we hear when making this recommendation.